KC1zs4/SMTPTester/README.md

 - Commands are defined as Python `bytes` literals (e.g., `b"EHLO {ehlo}\\r\\n"`); `{placeholders}` are formatted with task `values` then encoded as latin-1.
 - Task `values` may be `str` or `bytes`; any bytes values are decoded with latin-1 before substitution so you can keep everything byte-oriented in `task.py`.
-- Each command waits for an SMTP reply; send multi-line DATA payloads (including the terminating `.\r\n`) as a single command to avoid mid-body timeouts.
+- Commands are sent as a stream (no per-command wait); responses are drained opportunistically and after the final command, so use delays/pause_after if you need pacing.
+Send multi-line DATA payloads (including the terminating `.\r\n`) as a single command to avoid mid-body timeouts.
 - Optional `pause_after` is still supported via a dict entry, e.g., `{"data": b"QUIT\\r\\n", "pause_after": 0.5}`.
 - Per-domain overrides: add `targets={"gmail.com": {"rcpt_to": b"user@gmail.com"}, "qq.com": {"rcpt_to": b"user@qq.com"}}` inside a task; entries merge with `values` when that domain from `mx_target.yaml` is being run.